lucfra/FAR-HO/README.md

 "Response surface of a small neural network and optimization trajectory in the hyperparameter space.
 The arrows depicts the negative hypergradient at the current point, computed with Forward-HG algorithm.")

+These algorithms are useful also in a learning-to learn context where parameters of various _meta-learners_ effectively play the role of  hyperparamters, as explained here in the work [_A Bridge Between Hyperparameter Optimization and Learning-to-learn](https://arxiv.org/abs/1712.06283).

 ## Installation & Dependencies

 Clone the repository and run setup script.